Imara

 On 4 June 2014.

 At NPC we believe in impact measurement as a way for charities and funders to increase their effectiveness.
-Here we publish our four pillar approach which provides clear and practical guidance on developing an impact measurement framework.
+Here we share our guidance.

 Resources